coleww/mkproj/README.md

 ### BROWSERIFY

 Browserify is awesome.
 It lets you use node modules in the browser, and push all yr code to npm.
 Sweet.
 Even if you are making a "node module" to publish, you might want to use browserify to create a tiny demo page for your tiny module.
 Run `npm run watch` to start watchify and also plz fire up a simple HTTPserver ([i like this node module](https://www.npmjs.com/package/serve)) and then you can immediately get started writing NODE IN THE BROWSER ZOMG AWESOME!
+This also adds gh-pages deploy, which is a pretty sweet way to push yr projects to the cloud for free.
+Check the config in the package.json.

 ### TWITTER